Position title: Professor of Biology and Scientific Director of the Ocean Tracking Network

-The Faculty of Science at Dalhousie University invites applications for a tenured Full Professor of Biology to serve as the new Scientific Director of the Ocean Tracking Network (OTN).
+The Faculty of Science at Dalhousie University invites applications for an appointment with tenure at the rank of Associate or Full Professor of Biology to serve as the new Scientific Director of the Ocean Tracking Network (OTN).
 The primary faculty appointment will be in the Department of Biology with potential cross-appointments in other departments across the university such as Oceanography, Marine Affairs, Mathematics and Statistics, and/or Computer Science.

 OTN is a global aquatic animal tracking, technology development, data management and partnership platform headquartered at Dalhousie University.
 OTN was launched in 2008 as a $45.3M International Joint Venture Project and rapidly became the world’s leading global aquatic animal tracking network and training hub.
 In 2017, OTN was recognized as one of Canada’s 17 National Research Facilities (Major Science Initiatives, MSIs), and the only one in Atlantic Canada.
 OTN is currently funded ($31.3M through its 1st 6 years as an MSI) by the Canada Foundation for Innovation (CFI) and provincial and other partnership support.
 These high-profile multi-million-dollar national facilities (https://www.innovation.ca/national-research-facilities) tackle some of the most important issues facing society and are in essence evergreen in that they are renewable every five years as long as they remain relevant to supporting researchers and stakeholders across Canada and internationally.
 During 2021/2022, OTN will undergo the renewal process for its MSI funding and Strategic Planning to prepare for OTN’s newest operating cycle (2023-2029).
 It is the intent of the current Scientific Director to work with the new Scientific Director upon arrival for one year in implementing this new cycle.